 It is important that your time be accurately reported so that you are compensated for the hours that you work.
-You will may be required to complete time sheets or to punch a time clock enter yours hours into the payroll software system.
-No one is authorized to punch a time clockenter hours on your behalf, and falsification of time records could lead to disciplinary action, up to and including termination from employment.
-You must submit your payroll for each week on the last work day of each week.
+You will -be required to -enter yoursthe -hours actually worked into the payroll software system on a daily basis.
+No one is authorized to enter hours on your behalf, and falsification of time records could lead to disciplinary action, up to and including termination from employment.
+You must submit your payroll hours for each week on the last work day of each week.
 Your supervisor will provide you with details concerning your obligation to report all time you have worked.
-All full and part time employees are required to correctly record their hours worked each day.
+All full, and part time and temporary employees are required to correctly record their hours worked each day.
 Time sheets must accurately record the actual hours worked on any given day.
-Employees shall enter their hours worked to the closest quarter.
+Employees shall enter their hours worked to the closest quarter of an hour.
 If between quarter hours the latest quarter hour shall be recorded.
 This requirement also applies to exempt employees.
 Stipend employees are not required to complete time sheets.